robertdfrench/calculus-linear-maps/README.md

 Understanding Calculus through Linear Maps: A Computational Approach
 ====================
-This book flips mathematical rigor the proverbial bird and instead employs simple matrix multiplication as the primary vehicle for understanding integration and differentiation of polynomials.
-The limit concept is introduced computationally, and by composition leads to general Taylor series by finite difference approximations, thus permitting the study of a meaningful (though meagre) class of smooth functions
+This book flips mathematical rigor the proverbial bird and opts for simple matrix multiplication as the primary vehicle for understanding the integration and differentiation of polynomials.
+The limit concept is introduced computationally, and by composition leads to finite difference approximations and then on to general Taylor series, permitting the study of a meagre (though meaningful) class of smooth functions.

 Eat your heart out, James Stewart.